tensorflow/tensorboard/tensorboard/plugins/example/README.md

 ## Guideline on naming and branding

 We recommend your plugin to have an intuitive name that reflects the functionality -- users, seeing the name, should be able to identify that it is a TensorBoard plugin and its function.
-Also, we recommend that you include the name of the plugin as part of the PIP package.
+Also, we recommend that you include the name of the plugin as part of the Pip package.
 For instance, a plugin `foo` should have a name `tensorboard_plugin_foo`.

 A predictable package name not only helps user find plugin, but also helps you find a unique plugin name by surveying PyPI.
 TensorBoard requires all loaded plugins to have unique names.
 However, the plugin name can differ from the [displayed name](https://github.com/tensorflow/tensorboard/blob/373eb09e4c5d2b3cc2493f0949dc4be6b6a45e81/tensorboard/plugins/base_plugin.py#L35-L39) and, despite its potential to cause confusion to users, the displayed name is not required to be unique.